 There are also some companies that didn’t make that turn and dropped out of the TOP 20 drone company ranking.
 Sometimes it’s hard to catch up and stay at the top in such a fast developing competition.

 More than 12,000 very irate backers who collectively pledged more than £2.3 million in the hopes of receiving an autonomous micro drone called Zano last summer.
 The collapse started when the CEO of the business resigned in November 2015, citing “personal health issues and irreconcilable differences”.
 The company collapsed into voluntary liquidation shortly afterwards – leaving Kickstarter with a PR disaster on its hands.

-Obviously, more and more companies are filling in the gaps left open by the big player – whether it is performance, application or price – the drone race has just begun.
+Obviously, more and more new and uprising drone companies are filling in the gaps in the Top 20 Drone Company Ranking that are left open by the big player – whether it is performance, application or price – the drone race has just begun.